 What’s the Average Time to Hire?

 The average time to hire ranges by industry and region.
-The data on this metric varies depending on who you ask.
-A survey by recruiting software company Lever puts the average time to hire at 29 days, while Jobvite says it’s between 36 and 39 days.
-In any case, for most companies, the number is somewhere between four and six weeks.
+The data on this important recruiting metric varies depending on who you ask and how it’s measured, but most estimates put it between four and six weeks.

 While this might seem like a pretty tight timeline, the difference between hiring a candidate in 28 days and 40 days can be shocking.
 If you’re looking to hire a sales rep who’s responsible for bringing in $1 million a year in contracts, for example, the lost revenue from just 12 days lag time would amount to about $33,000.

-While your particular bottom-line impact might not be so cut and dry, it’s still worthwhile to work on making incremental improvements to your average time to hire to improve your recruiting efficiency, reduce costs and provide a better overall candidate experience.
+While your particular bottom-line impact might not be so cut and dry, it’s still worthwhile to work on making incremental improvements to your hiring time to improve your recruiting efficiency, reduce costs, and provide a better candidate experience.

-Rather than waiting for the applications to come rolling in every time you have an open position, it’s much more efficient to rely on a combination of sourced candidates and applicants, even in a candidate’s market.
-The average time to hire is twice as fast for sourced candidates than for candidates who apply on their own, and this holds true for almost any role in any size company.
+Rather than waiting for the applications to roll in every time you have an open position, relying on a combination of sourced candidates and applicants is much more efficient, even in a candidate’s market.
+The average time to hire is twice as fast for sourced candidates than for candidates who apply independently, and this holds true for almost any role in any size company.
 Cutting your hiring time nearly in half could present major cost savings for your recruiting department.

 To build a continuous pipeline from which to source talent, you’ll need to allocate time to it each week.
-Identify the roles your company hires for on a repeat basis and the departments you hire for most often.
+Identify the roles your company hires for repeatedly and the departments you hire for most often.
 Keep track of where you find the best candidates for these roles and maintain an active presence within these channels, even when you don’t have an open position to fill.
-Stay in touch with strong candidates, even those who don’t ultimately receive an offer or who end up taking a job somewhere else.
+Stay in touch with strong candidates, even those who don’t ultimately receive an offer or take a job elsewhere.
 The strongest talent pipelines are years in the making, and those relationships will serve you well down the road.

 Finally, don’t forget about the importance of internal candidates to your talent pipeline.
-Internal candidates have the fastest time to hire of any candidate group and cost much less to recruit, so it makes sense to focus on fostering awareness of your open positions internally even before you begin advertising them externally.
+Internal candidates make the hiring process faster versus any candidate group and cost much less to recruit, so it makes sense to focus on fostering awareness of your open positions internally, even before you begin advertising them externally.
 A great way to do so is by establishing an employee referral program.

 To maximize the effectiveness of your job listings, provide the full scope of information a candidate needs to decide whether they’re a good fit for the role.
-This includes a direct statement of the daily tasks the job requires as well as the expectations for what the candidate will contribute to the organization broadly.
-If you’re able to, it’s also beneficial to provide a salary range for the role, which can minimize the amount of back and forth on salary negotiations down the road.
+This includes a direct statement of the job’s daily tasks and the broad expectations for what the candidate will contribute to the organization.
+If you can, it’s also beneficial to provide a salary range for the role, which can minimize the amount of back and forth on salary negotiations down the road.

 Closeout your job listing with a timely closing date, which encourages prompt applications.
 If you’re like many organizations and frequently hire for similar positions, rewrite your job listings periodically to keep them from feeling stale.

 Screening candidates and scheduling interviews are the top two most time-consuming parts of hiring.
 In a survey by Yello, 67% of recruiters said it takes them between 30 minutes and two hours to schedule a single interview.
-To make matters worse, this task typically falls to someone who also juggles many other responsibilities, meaning it can get put on the back burner, further extending your average time to hire.
+To make matters worse, this task typically falls to someone who also juggles many other responsibilities, meaning it can get put on the back burner, further extending your average hiring time.

 Harness automated tools to speed up the screening and interview-scheduling process.
-Chatbots installed on your website can help you prequalify candidates for specific roles before they fill out on application.
+Recruiting Chatbots installed on your website can help you prequalify candidates for specific roles before they apply.
 Scheduling tools make it easy for candidates and interviewers to find mutually acceptable time slots, eliminating the need for lengthy email threads proposing time slots.
-Software that automates reference checks can save time spent on manual calling, while drip campaigns can be used to prompt applicants to complete digital assessments like personality surveys and skills tests.
+Software that automates reference checks can save time spent on manual calling.
+At the same time, drip campaigns can be used to prompt applicants to complete digital assessments like personality surveys and skills tests.

-The types of automation we discussed in item three can be further amplified by making sure all of the pieces of your hiring funnel are integrated.
-For example, candidates that come in via your website should feed directly into your ATS.
+The types of automation we discussed in item three can be further amplified by ensuring all of the pieces of your hiring funnel are integrated.
+For example, candidates that come in via your website should feed directly into your applicant tracking system.
 Your ATS should be connected to your email platform to send automated candidate emails and synced with your calendar for seamless scheduling.

-The goal of combining integration and automation is to reduce the number of manual steps in your hiring funnel as much as possible.
-The more the system functions on its own, the shorter the hiring window and the more time your recruiting staff has to spend on hands-on tasks like meeting with candidates and getting new hires up to speed.
+Combining integration and automation aims to reduce the number of manual steps in your hiring funnel as much as possible.
+The more the system functions independently, the shorter the hiring window and the more time your recruiting staff spends on hands-on tasks like meeting with candidates and getting new hires up to speed.

-Recruiting metrics are useful for a variety of reasons, from making accurate hiring projections to controlling costs.
+Recruiting metrics are useful for various reasons, from making accurate hiring projections to controlling costs.
 In our case, they hold some valuable data we can use to accelerate the hiring process.

-The first step is tracking key metrics over time in order to identify trends.
+The first step is tracking key metrics over time to identify trends.
 Then, when you notice an anomaly, follow the data to see where it leads.
 If you see a spike in your candidate dropoff rate between the screening and interview phase, you know there’s a breakdown occurring at that point in the hiring funnel.
-Chances are, that spot is also the source of delays that are extending your average time to hire.
+Chances are, that spot is also the source of delays extending your average hire time.

 When you can identify such precise breakdown points, it’s much easier to take steps to correct the problem and remove the hiring bottleneck.

-6. Enlist the Help of a Staffing Partner
+7. Enlist the help of a staffing partner

 To fully optimize your average time to hire, enlist the services of a professional staffing firm.
-Working with a recruiting agency is a proven way to hire faster and more economically, especially if you need to hire for the same types of roles on a repeated basis or you need to be able to quickly scale your staffing up or down to fit demand.
+Working with a recruiting agency is a proven way to hire faster and more economically, especially if you need to hire for the same types of roles on a repeated basis or you need to be able to scale your staffing up or down to fit demand quickly.

 4 Corner Resources helps companies of all sizes find competent, highly skilled workers that meet their technical needs and match their organizational culture.
-Get started formulating a staffing strategy that will help you hire faster by scheduling your free 4 Corner consultation today.
+Start formulating a staffing strategy to help you hire faster by scheduling your free 4 Corner consultation today.